 A year abroad, a lifetime of memories.

 As cheesy and cliché as this may sound, it is nothing but the honest truth.
-For anyone considering, and for those who have been on a study abroad programme, I’m sure you can identify with this- studying abroad was the best year and the best decision of my life.
-Having never been to the US before, people commented on how crazy I was to be spending a whole year there without having experienced it first; but go hard or go home right?
+For anyone considering, and for those who have been on a study abroad programme, I’m sure you can identify with this – studying abroad was the best year and the best decision of my life.
+Having never been to America before, people commented on how crazy I was to be spending a whole year there without having experienced it first; but go hard or go home right?
 I can’t begin to explain to you how amazing North America is.
 Such a large place with the most beautiful variations in landscapes, scenery, nature, traditions, and people available, just from crossing one state to another!
 It has so much to offer, I wasn’t sure exactly what my expectations were from the USA, but I can say that all of them were superseded during my time there.

 As for San Francisco, (don’t call it San Fran- they really hate that!) it is truly a beautiful city.
 The built up city centre is contrasted perfectly by the great expanse of the bay, with the iconic Golden Gate Bridge making its mark on the backdrop.
-Each part of the city has something different to offer- you can dip your toes in the pacific at ocean beach, have all the tacos, quesadillas and margaritas you want in the mission, high- five a seal at pier 39, and get a bird’s eye view of the beauty from the twin peaks view point, and that’s not even the half of it.
-My weekends and days off were spent going on multiple excursions, from long weekends in Las Vegas, to thanksgiving road trips to LA, to doughnut eating in Portland and going up the needle in Seattle.
+Each part of the city has something different to offer- you can dip your toes in the pacific at Ocean Beach, have all the tacos, quesadillas and margaritas you want in the mission, high-five a seal at Pier 39, and get a bird’s eye view of the beauty from the Twin Peaks view point, and that’s not even the half of it.
+My weekends and days off were spent going on multiple excursions, from long weekends in Las Vegas, to Thanksgiving road trips to LA, to doughnut eating in Portland and going up the needle in Seattle.
 Not to mention numerous bars, basketball, football and baseball games!

 Overall, I look back on my study abroad experience with nothing but fond memories and not a single regret about going.
 If anything, I only wish I did more to enhance the already long list of things I was able to experience.
 I now have friends from all over the world, and a second place to call home.
 Like I said, best decision I ever made.
 Happy travelling!